Citation, DOI, disclosures and article data

 Spread into the lymphatics in most cases (except in bronchogenic adenocarcinoma) usually occurs following hematogenous seeding of the lungs, with subsequent lymphatic involvement 1,3.
 It may also occur by retrograde spread into the lymphatics from the mediastinal and hilar lymph nodes.

 Both the peripheral lymphatics coursing in the interlobular septa and beneath the pleura, and the central lymphatics coursing in the bronchovascular interstitium are involved 2.

 Histologically tumor is seen both within lymphatics and in the adjacent interstitium, with associated edema and desmoplasia 3,4.

-Radiographic appearances can most easily be divided into those due to the involvement of the peripheral (interlobular septa) and central lymphatic system.
+Radiographic appearances can most easily be divided into those involving the peripheral (interlobular septa) and/or the central lymphatic system.
 Involvement may be diffusely of both, or predominantly of one compartment or the other 4.
 Distribution of changes is variable, but most are asymmetric and patchy 3.
-It is usually bilateral but may be unilateral, especially in cases of lung and breast cancer.
+It is usually bilateral but may be unilateral, especially in cases of lung and breast cancer 15.

 Unfortunately up to a quarter of patients with subsequently established lymphangitic carcinomatosis have normal chest x-rays 2.
 When abnormal, the most common finding is a reticulonodular pattern, with thickening of the interlobular septa which may resemble septal (Kerley B) lines.